Deciding to go to couples counselling is a big deal.

 At CFHP, we work with all types of couples, including heterosexual couples, LGBTIQ+ couples, long-term de facto couples, married couples, and parents with young families.
 We have helped couples work through a variety of conflict and personal issues, including trust issues, infidelity, childhood trauma, and anger issues.

 Contact us today for information about relationship counselling.
-We can help you rekindle those feelings of intimacy and connectedness that might have been lost or dampened – so make an appointment today by calling us on (07) 3211 1117.
+We can help you rekindle those feelings of intimacy and connectedness that might have been lost or dampened – so make an appointment for in-office or online counselling today by calling us on (07) 3211 1117.